Business & Technology

 Tactically, organizations should take the following steps in parallel:

 At this point, I should mention that Fortinet has made GDPR a strategic thought leadership and value proposition priority, publishing numerous white papers, solution briefs, reports, blog posts, webinars, among other content assets to generate more awareness of GDPR provisions, impacts, and solutions.
-Readers may find our recent white paper, “Understanding the Implications of the Data-Breach Notification Requirement in the EU’s GDPR,” particularly helpful.
+Readers may find our recent ebook helpful to learn key points to keep in mind and how to address them when preparing for the GDPR.

 As a closing thought for this blog post, many readers may ask why they should radically change the way they do business and make potentially hefty investments to beef up security to comply with mandates that might apply to only a small minority of an organization’s customers, constituents, and stakeholders.